zilishen/documentation/content/nginx/deployment-guides/google-cloud-platform/high-availability-all-active.md

 2. Clone the GitHub repository for the [all‑active load balancing deployment](https://github.com/nginxinc/NGINX-Demos/tree/master/gce-nginx-plus-deployment-guide-files).
 (Instructions for downloading the files directly from the GitHub repository are provided below, in case you prefer not to clone it.)

-3. Copy the contents of the <span style="font-weight:bold; white-space: nowrap;">usr\_share\_nginx</span> subdirectory from the cloned repository to the local <span style="font-weight:bold; white-space: nowrap;">/usr/share/nginx</span> directory, creating the local directory if necessary.
+3. Copy the contents of the <span style="font-weight:bold; white-space: nowrap;">usr\_share\_nginx</span> subdirectory from the cloned repository to the local <span style="font-weight:bold; white-space: nowrap;">/usr/share/nginx</span> directory.
+Create the local directory if needed.
 (If you choose not to clone the repository, you need to download each file from the GitHub repository individually.)

-4. Copy the appropriate configuration file from the <span style="font-weight:bold; white-space: nowrap;">etc\_nginx\_conf.d</span> subdirectory of the cloned repository to <span style="font-weight:bold; white-space: nowrap;">/etc/nginx/conf.d</span>:
+4. Copy the right configuration file from the <span style="font-weight:bold; white-space: nowrap;">etc\_nginx\_conf.d</span> subdirectory of the cloned repository to <span style="font-weight:bold; white-space: nowrap;">/etc/nginx/conf.d</span>:

    - On <span style="text-decoration: underline;">both</span> <span style="color:#666666; font-weight:bolder; white-space: nowrap;">nginx-plus-app-1</span> and <span style="color:#666666; font-weight:bolder; white-space: nowrap;">nginx-plus-app-2</span>, copy <span style="font-weight:bold; white-space: nowrap;">gce-all-active-app.conf</span>.